pingidentity/pingidentity-devops-getting-started/docs/how-to/migratingRootToUnprivileged.md

 ---
 # Migrating from privileged images to unprivileged-by-default images

 In the [2103 release](https://devops.pingidentity.com/release-notes/relnotes-2103/), our product images were updated to run with an unprivileged user by default.
 Before this release, images ran as root by default.
-This document describes some important tips when moving from the privileged to the unprivileged images.
+This document describes some important tips when moving from privileged to unprivileged images.

 ## Checklist before migration
-- Build and commit a server profile from your current workload into a git repository, so that any configuration on the pods is maintained.
+- To ensure that any configuration of the pods is maintained, build and commit a server profile from your current workload into a git repository.
-  - See the [Server Profile Structures](https://devops.pingidentity.com/reference/profileStructures/) page, and/or the product-specific guides for [PingFederate](https://devops.pingidentity.com/how-to/buildPingFederateProfile/) and [PingDirectory](https://devops.pingidentity.com/how-to/buildPingDirectoryProfile/)
+  - See the [Server Profile Structures](https://devops.pingidentity.com/reference/profileStructures/) page, and/or the product-specific guides for [PingFederate](https://devops.pingidentity.com/how-to/buildPingFederateProfile/) and [PingDirectory](https://devops.pingidentity.com/how-to/buildPingDirectoryProfile/).
-- For PingDirectory, export your user data to be imported into the new server(s).
-The basic DIT structure can be included in the server profile (in the `pd.profile/ldif/userRoot/` directory), but actual user data should be left out; the server profile should store configuration, not data.
-The actual user data can be saved elsewhere and manually imported after the new pods are started.
+- For PingDirectory, export your user data that will be imported into the new server(s).
+You can include the basic DIT structure in the server profile (in the `pd.profile/ldif/userRoot/` directory), but actual user data should be left out; the server profile should store configuration, not data.
+You can save the actual user data elsewhere and manually import it after the new pods have started.
-  - The `export-ldif` command can be used to export user data, or a task can be scheduled via LDAP.
-The exported ldif file will be written to the pod filesystem.
+  - You can use the `export-ldif` command to export user data, or you can schedule a task via LDAP.
+The exported ldif file will write to the pod filesystem.
-  - The `import-ldif` command can be used to import user data, or a task can be scheduled via LDAP.
-The file to be imported must exist on the pod filesystem for the import to run.
+  - You can use the `import-ldif` command to import user data, or you can schedule a task via LDAP.
+For the import to run, the file to be imported must exist on the pod filesystem.

 ## Potential issues
 ### Persistent volumes